Milana Ramashova: 2019–2020 season

 Ramashova made her junior international debut on the Junior Grand Prix series, finishing 16th in Chelyabinsk and 12th in Gdańsk.
 In October, she finished 7th at Ice Star in Minsk.
 At the 2020 Belarusian Championships in December, Ramashova won silver on the senior level behind Viktoriia Safonova and ahead of Nastassia Sidarenka.
 She then finished fourth at the Mentor Toruń Cup in January.

 In February, Ramashova defended her title at the 2020 Belarusian Junior Championships ahead of Anastasiya Balykina and Darya Kapskaya.
 Her result qualified her for the 2020 World Junior Championships.
 Ramashova qualified for the final segment at Junior Worlds and finished 12th overall, after placing 12th in the short program and 11th in the free skating, despite not performing a triple flip or triple Lutz jump.
 She is the first Belarusian lady to qualify for the final segment at the World Junior Championships.

 2020–2021 season

 Due to the COVID-19 pandemic, the International Skating Union cancelled the Junior Grand Prix, where the senior-ineligible Ramashova would have competed.
 She opened her season in October at the 2020 Ice Star, winning silver behind Varvara Kisel and ahead of Lizaveta Balonikova.

+2021–2022 season

+Milana finished 11th at the Junior Grand Prix in Slovenia and 8th in Poland.
+She went onto finish 4th at the 2021 Ice Star.
+She finished her season by finishing 6th at the 2021 Ice Challenge, garnering new season best scores in the free skate and overall.

+In March 2022, the International Skating Union banned Russian and Belarusian athletes from competing in international competitions following the Russian invasion of Ukraine.

+2022–2023 season

+Ramashova competed at the 2023 Belarusian Championships and placed 9th in the short program scoring 43.41 points.
+She withdrew from the free skate segment.